pactus-project/pactus.org/website/_posts/2022-09-20-announcement-release-0-9-0.md

 ## Download

-This version has been implemented for Testnet-0 and is preparing for the upcoming mainnet launch.
+This version has been implemented for Testnet-0 and is preparing for the upcoming Mainnet launch.
 To get started with the Pactus Blockchain Testnet-0, simply [download]({{ site.baseurl }}/download) the latest version and run the Pactus software.